Dreezy305/User-Acc-Backend/README.md

 ## Usage instructions:

 To use the APIs, you can use tools like Postman or Thunderclient.
 Here are the available endpoints:

+1. `user/signup` - POST: Creates a user with the give name, phone number, email, password.

+2. Upon, user creation, a 7 digit alpha-numeric paymentID is being generated.